codesit28/ATG/README.md

 <b>ATGMarkets</b>

-Will host trading of ATG, SLP, ERC20 and leading cryptos already listed on central exchanges.
+ATGMarkets will host a user friendly trading platform to trade ATG, SLP, ERC20 and leading cryptos (e.g. BTC, ETH..)
 Users will be able to list their own Tokens/coins & track your progress carefully.